Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Paid maternity leave is associated with reduced postpartum depression and hospitalization readmission and may help reduce racial disparities in postpartum care use.[1,2,3] Emerging evidence suggests that paid leave policies may also increase the rate of postpartum visit attendance.[3]
-However, only 27% of private industry employees have access to paid leave, and most states do not have a statewide paid leave policy.[2,4] Support for paid maternity/paternity leave policies—whether at the employer or government level—can help alleviate health disparities and improve access to postpartum care.
+Paid maternity leave is associated with reduced postpartum depression and hospitalization readmission and may help reduce challenges in postpartum care use.[1,2,3] Emerging evidence suggests that paid leave policies may also increase the rate of postpartum visit attendance.[3]
+However, only 27% of private industry employees have access to paid leave, and most states do not have a statewide paid leave policy.[2,4] Support for paid maternity/paternity leave policies—whether at the employer or government level—can help alleviate negative health outcomes and improve access to postpartum care.

 Evidence.
 Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work.
 They often have a growing body of recent, but limited research that documents effects.
 However, further study is needed to confirm effects, determine which types of health behaviors and conditions these interventions address, and gauge effectiveness across different population groups.
 (Clarifying Note: The WWFH database calls this "mixed evidence").